Table of Contents

 With SFR investments, people always need a place to live, and increasingly to work from.
-Well cared for and managed single family houses historically go up in value over time because of the need for shelter, the neighborhood ranking, and amenities such as a good school district or parks and recreation.
+Well-cared for and managed single-family houses historically go up in value over time.
+Simply because of the need for shelter, the neighborhood ranking, and amenities.
+Such as a good school district or parks and recreation.

 Easier to Find

 By comparison, there are only about 31 million multifamily properties.
-For the residential rental property investors, that means houses are much easier to find in every village, town, city, and urban area in the U.S.
+For residential rental property investors, this means houses are much easier to find in every village, town, city, and urban area in the U.S.

-The typical single family home value in the U.S. is $325,000 (April 2021), based on the Zillow Home Value Index.
-The Index takes all estimated home values for a given market and month, takes a median of those values, then makes adjustments for factors such as seasonality.
+The typical single-family home value in the U.S. is $325,000 (April 2021), based on the Zillow Home Value Index.
+The Index takes all estimated home values for a given market and month.
+It then takes a median of those values and makes adjustments for factors such as seasonality.
 Over the next year, Zillow predicts home values in the U.S. will rise by 11.7%.

-One of the advantages to investing in SFRs remotely is that prices for rental homes are very affordable in many suburbs, and secondary and tertiary housing markets.
+One of the advantages to investing in SFRs remotely is that prices for rental homes are very affordable.
+Especially in many suburbs, and secondary and tertiary housing markets.

 Owners are still responsible for items such as property taxes, insurance, and maintenance.
-But other costs like utilities and landscaping are usually paid by the tenant in a single family home, which means that SFRs can generate more positive cash flow per home compared to other types of commercial real estate.
+But other costs like utilities and landscaping are usually paid by the tenant in a single-family home.
+This means that SFRs can generate more positive cash flow per home compared to other types of commercial real estate.

-Generally speaking, single family tenants also tend to take better care of the home they live in.
-Even though they are renting, tenants in houses tend to have a greater sense of ownership and stay in the property longer.
+Generally speaking, single-family tenants also tend to take better care of the home they live in.
+Even though they are renting, tenants in houses tend to have a greater sense of ownership.
+Leading them to stay in the property longer.

-In fact, long-term renters stay in their rental home for an average of seven years, which helps to make single family homes more profitable by keeping turnover costs and vacancy expenses low.
+In fact, long-term renters stay in their rental homes for an average of seven years.
+This helps to make single-family homes more profitable by keeping turnover costs and vacancy expenses low.

 Easier to Manage

-Property management in a SFR is also much easier, in large part because everyone understands how a home “works.”
-While business tenants can be much more demanding, people renting a home simply want a nice place to live that is safe and well maintained.
+Property management in an SFR is also much easier, in large part because everyone understands how a home “works.”
+While business tenants can be much more demanding.
+People renting a home simply want a nice place to live that is safe and well-maintained.

-It’s much easier to find good property management companies, real estate brokers, leasing agents, and tradespeople who know how to work with single family rental property and tenants.
-This keeps operating expenses lower than other commercial property types, because owning and operating residential rental housing doesn’t require a high level of specialized and expensive knowledge.
+It’s much easier to find good property management companies, real estate brokers, leasing agents, and tradespeople.
+Those who know how to work with single-family rental property and tenants.
+This keeps operating expenses lower than other commercial property types.
+Simply because owning and operating residential rental housing doesn’t require a high level of specialized and expensive knowledge.

-As a recent article in Realtor Magazine reports, the demand for single family rentals is surging.
-Tenants are looking for affordable rental homes in good neighborhoods with the amenities and conveniences that the single family home lifestyle provides.
+As a recent article in Realtor Magazine reports, the demand for single-family rentals is surging.
+Tenants are looking for affordable rental homes in good neighborhoods with amenities and conveniences.
+A lot of which the single-family home lifestyle provides.

-With working from home likely to become a permanent employment perk, renters are looking for space away from crowded and expensive urban areas and opting for SFRs in smaller and affordable cities in the Southeast and Southwest.
+Working from home is likely to become a permanent employment perk.
+Renters are looking for space away from crowded and expensive urban areas.
+Ultimately opting for SFRs in smaller and more affordable cities in the Southeast and Southwest.

-The high demand for rental houses is also generating healthy rent increases of 3.8% year-overyear, with residential vacancies down to just 6.8%, according to the most recent release from the U.S. Census Bureau (Q1 2021).
+The high demand for rental houses is also generating healthy rent increases of 3.8% year-over-year.
+With the residential vacancies down to just 6.8%, according to the most recent release from the U.S. Census Bureau (Q1 2021).

-Lenders generally view single family rental homes as a safer product to make a long on, compared to other types of commercial real estate.
-Because banks view SFRs as being less risky, interest rates are lower and down payments are more affordable for real estate investors.
+Lenders generally view single-family rental homes as a safer product to make a long on.
+That is, compared to other types of commercial real estate.
+Because banks view SFRs as being less risky.
+The interest rates are lower and down payments are more affordable for real estate investors.
 There are a wide variety of loan options for rental property, including:

-- Conventional loans originated by private mortgage lenders such as banks and credit unions.
+- Conventional loans are originated by private mortgage lenders such as banks and credit unions.

-- Conforming conventional loans that follow guidelines set by Fannie Mae and Freddie Mac.
+- Conforming to conventional loans that follow guidelines set by Fannie Mae and Freddie Mac.